OHDSI/MedlineXmlToDatabase/README.md

 - All data in the XML files is loaded in the database
 - Allows incremental loading of data as it is made available by NLM
 - Automatically deletes old versions of citations as revisions are made available
+- Also includes a parser for the MeSH database

 Technology
 ==========